valtimo-platform/valtimo-documentation/release-notes/major10/10.4.0/valtimo-frontend-libraries.md

 The following features were added:

-* **Add configuration component for 'Create Portal Task' plugin action**
+* **Add configuration component for 'Create Portaal Taak' plugin action**

-  When the Portal Task plugin is configured, the plugin action 'Create Portal Task' can now be linked to a BPMN user task on the process links page.
+  When the Portaaltaak plugin is configured, the plugin action 'Create Portaal Taak' can now be linked to a BPMN user task on the process links page.

 * **Add configuration component for 'Create Zaak' plugin action**